 We believe that for a good idea to materialise, it is important to provide space – physical, creative, thinking and engagement.
 We are a space to house those ideas, a space to consolidate those ideas and a space to connect those ideas to create meaningful content.

 Centre 42 is developed in collaboration with the National Arts Council (NAC), and officially opened in 2014.
-We are supported by the NAC for the period 1 April 2017 to 31 March 2020.
+We are a charity with IPC status, and are currently supported by the NAC for the period 1 April 2020 to 31 March 2023.